Steps to Global Expansion – Top 8

 Prime your product offering

-Use your newfound market knowledge and product gap analysis to make any necessary changes or modifications to your software so that it is suitable for the market.
+Use your market knowledge and product gap analysis to make necessary changes to your software so that it is suitable for the market.
 Pay close attention to translations or words that may mean something else in other languages.
-If you’ve made any critical adjustments to your software, conduct testing and quality assurance reviews based on local standards to minimise possible issues.
-Be prepared for instant growth by ensuring your systems are capable of withstanding an increase in the number of users.
+If you’ve made adjustments to your software, conduct quality assurance reviews based on local standards to minimise possible issues.
+Be prepared for instant growth by ensuring your systems are capable of an increase users.

 Depending on the market, consider whether you should protect your intellectual property through patents, copyright or trademarks.
 Many of these applications cost a considerable amount and can take several months to be approved.